OBF/GSoC/00_ideas.md

 SeqRecord object special fields.

 #### Languages and skill
-antiSMASH is written in Python 2.7.
-Knowledge of unit testing in Python are a plus.
+antiSMASH is written in Python 2.7 (while Biopython targets Python 2.7 and 3.3 onward).
+Knowledge of unit testing in Python is a plus.
 Biological knowledge is not required.

 #### Code
 * [Initial implementation of the abstraction